 If you're experiencing certain eye concerns, including red eyes, pink eye, itchy eyes, flashes, floating spots, or double vision, contact us today to receive a diagnosis and effective treatment plan.

 Make a tele-optometry appointment before going to the emergency room or urgent care clinic to avoid the wait and any potential exposure to COVID-19.
-Contact us at Switalski Eye Care at Plano to schedule your in-home eye evaluation today!
+Contact us at Switalski Eye Care at East Plano to schedule your in-home eye evaluation today!